Saturday, December 19, 2020

 HIP PADS: If you are looking for just hip protection, look no further than rHip Clips.
 The Pro ones are the best choice.
 If you are looking for hip and tailbone protection, then you have three options.
 Tortoise Pads offer the most protection, and the assorted pads can be removed to customize exactly as you need/want.
 Old Bones Therapy is now also making good hip/tailbone pads.
 Here is a quick break down of each:

 Old Bones Therapy: Not too bulky.
-Good protection.
+Decent protection.
 Can't remove/customize pads.

 While popular, avoid Triple 8 Bumsavers.
 There are large gaps in the padding, the padding packs down/compresses, and the fabric the shorts are made out of is a bit flimsy.